 Additionally, some elements, such as a diet heavy in sugary or acidic foods, poor oral hygiene, dry mouth, and insufficient saliva flow, can raise the risk of recurrent decay.
 These circumstances may cause the filling material to degrade or the tooth structure to deteriorate, increasing the likelihood of future cavities.

 Given that the frequency of cavity fillings may differ based on several factors, including age, location, oral hygiene practices, and access to dental care, it isn’t easy to provide an exact percentage of those who have fillings.

 However, many people have had at least one filling in their lifetime because they are a common dental procedure.

 Approximately 91% of adults between the ages of 20 and 64 in the United States had dental caries (cavities) in their permanent teeth in 2011–2012, according to data from the NHANES carried out by the CDC.
 This implies that a sizable portion of adults have probably had dental fillings placed to fix those cavities.

 In addition, a 2019 study published in the Journal of Dental Research found that the average frequency of cavity fillings was 41.7% among 12-year-olds in 48 countries.
 This suggests that many kids may have also had their cavities filled with dental fillings.

-As mentioned, age, oral hygiene habits, diet, and access to dental care are a few of the variables that can affect the typical number of fillings.
+As mentioned, age, oral hygiene habits, diet, and access to dental care are a few of the variables that can affect the typical number of cavity fillings in Phoenix, AZ.
 It’s important to remember that these numbers are approximations and may change depending on the populations and geographical areas.
 The average number of fillings by age group is shown below: